Today you're going to learn all the potential benefits of CBD and CBD oil.

 19. CBD Could Help with Degenerative Disc Disease (DDD)

-Degenerative disc disease (DDD) is the degeneration of intervertebral discs located in the spine.
-It can lead to severe and chronic neck and back pains and is thought to be the main contributing agent to chronic lower back pain.
+Degenerative disc disease is the degeneration of intervertebral discs located in the spine.
+It can lead to severe chronic neck and back pains.
+It’s thought to be the main contributing agent to chronic lower back pain.

-A study done in 2014 on rats found that repeated injection of CBD showed that it has powerful anti-degenerative properties and significantly improved DDD symptoms even 15 days after CBD injection was stopped.
+A 2014 rat study found that repeated injection of CBD has anti-degenerative properties.
+DDD symptoms were improved, even 15 days after CBD injection was stopped (33).

 Further research should show if that's really the case.